-- 1. Copy your working lab1 project into a new directory. - 2.
-Add a poores subdirectory to your new project directory.
+1. Copy your working lab1 project into a new directory.

+2. Add a profess subdirectory to your new project directory.

 Using an ssh window, login to your ugsparc account.
-The files you will need for this lab can be found in pc/courses/532/labs/User_Area/lab4.5.
-Copy: 1) system.c to the code directory of your project; 2) the snoopy_v1_00_a directory into the pcores directory; and 3) the sst script and example_results.txt to the root of the project directory; 4) the OPBInterfaceModule directories to a directory where you can refer to it later.
+The files you will need for this lab can be found in m05.zip.
+Copy: 1) system.c to the code directory of your project; 2) the snoopy_v1_00_a directory into the project directory; and 3) the sst script and example_results.txt to the root of the project directory; 4) the OPBInterfaceModule directories to a directory where you can refer to them later.
 Note: You may find the "cp -r" command useful.
+As well, the "mv" command can also be used to "move" directories.

 3. Take time to look through the directory structure of the snoopy core.
-The naming structure is essential for XPS to be able to detect a user.s peripheral.
-All user cores must be located in the pcores subdirectory or in a globally specified path to a peripheral repository.
-User cores can be defined using either VHDL or Verilog, but the tools do not support simulation of mixed designs.
-Therefore, it may be preferable to write the designs in VHDL
+The naming structure is essential for XPS to be able to detect a user's peripheral.
+All user cores must be located in the process subdirectory or in a globally specified path to a peripheral repository.
+User cores can be defined using either VHDL or Verilog, but any one core cannot have a mix of HDLs.